-Linda Gibbs is a Principal for Social Services at Bloomberg Associates, a not-for profit consultancy serving Mayors in achieving their vision in meeting unique municipal challenges.
-She is also a Senior Fellow at Results for America, a not-for-profit organization dedicated to supporting government at all levels to harness data to solve the greatest challenges.
+Linda Gibbs is a Principal for Social Services at Bloomberg Associates, a nonprofit consultancy serving Mayors in achieving their vision in meeting unique municipal challenges.
+She is also a Senior Fellow at Results for America, a nonprofit organization dedicated to supporting government at all levels to harness data to solve the greatest challenges.
 Gibbs served as New York City Deputy Mayor of Health and Human Services from 2005-2013.

 Prior to her appointment as Deputy Mayor, Gibbs was Commissioner of the New York City Department of Homeless Services and held senior positions with the Administration for Children’s Services and the Office of Management and Budget.

 She is co-author of the 2021 book, How Ten Global Cities Take on Homelessness, published by University of California Press, which takes on one of the most formidable issues facing metropolitan areas today: the large numbers of people experiencing homelessness.

 Many of the thorniest issues in public service are hard to solve because it takes trust and cooperation across levels of government and siloes of service.
 Using the examples from the areas of juvenile justice reform, homelessness, and alternatives to policing for crisis response, this class will explore what it takes to build and sustain meaningful reforms that bring deep systemic change to improve community well-being to these interconnected issues.